Advance Orders via “REKO Ring” Place your order weekly at private Facebook page for touchless pick up on Saturday

 This easy, gluten-free pasta dish is flavored with an easy carrot top pesto.
 A delicious meal ready in 30 minutes!

 Fennel Slaw with a Mint Vinaigrette - This recipe uses such a wonderful balance of flavors and is a perfect treat to make with your fennel and mint this week!

 Fennel slaw salad with thinly sliced fennel bulb and a fresh mint vinaigrette.
 Great with seafood!

 * Baked Parmesan Zucchini Spears - This recipe is a simple and delicious way to enjoy your zucchini this week!

 Baked Parmesan Zucchini Recipe - Damn Delicious

 Baked Parmesan Zucchini Recipe - Crisp, tender zucchini sticks oven-roasted to perfection.
 It’s healthy, nutritious and completely addictive!

 Green Gate Farms, a community-based certified organic farm, was established by Skip Connett and Erin Flynn in east Austin in 2006.
-Working off-farm jobs to fund our efforts, we restored a historic farm site to create a community resource for neighbors of all incomes.
+Working off-farm jobs to fund our efforts, we restored the historic Bergstrom farmstead to create a community resource for neighbors of all incomes.
 In 2010, we added 30+ acres - our "River Farm" - a few miles west of Bastrop.
 Our vision is to cultivate an organic farm that feeds mind, body, and soul.